Tiruwork Wube: Origin

 She was the daughter of Dejazmatch Wube Hayle Maryam, an ethnic Amhara, and the prince of Semien province who became the virtual ruler of all of northern Ethiopia after his conquest of Tigray province and parts of modern day Eritrea during the 1830s and 1840s.

-Her mother was Woizero Lakiyaye, a noblewoman of Tigray who ruled in Tigrai region.
-Tiruwork Wube was a descendant of Ras Wolde Selassie who ruled much of the region and established his capital at Chalacot in the late 1700s.
+Her mother was Woizero Lakiyaye, a noblewoman of Tigray Tiruwork Wube was maternally a descendant of Ras Wolde Selassie who ruled much of the region and established his capital at Chalacot in the late 1700s.
 The family of Dejazmatch Wube were descended from Emperor Fasilides, and the Dejazmatch had long harbored ambitions of becoming Emperor himself.
 However, Tewodros II defeated Wube, and had himself crowned at the church of Derasge Maryam that Wube is said to have built for his own planned coronation.
 Tewodros is said to have especially hated Dejazmach Wube among his enemies and ordered that he be chained and imprisoned for life along with his sons.
 A deeply religious woman, Tiruwork Wube endured her father's condition by resorting to prayer and fasting, and planned on entering a convent.